-Credits: .5 Appro ved CTE Course Prerequisit res: Grade: 10
+Credits: .5 Approved CTE Course Prerequisites: Grade: 10

 This course provides students with a comprehensive introduction to computer-based arts while focusing on the creative potential of Adobe software applications, as well as the fundamentals of HTML & CSS.
 Students will explore the intersection of creativity and technology, quipping students with the skills and knowledge needed to express themselves through graphic design, multimedia production, and web development.
 Whether you're a budding artist, a digital enthusiast, or simply curious about the possibilities of the digital realm, this course will empower you to harness the potential of computer-based artistry while gaining the skills and knowledge needed to excel in this dynamic field.